jmacglashan/decisions_and_dragons/content/posts/ddpg_grad.md

 where $(Dg(x))^\top$ indicates the transpose of the Jacobian matrix (the matrix of gradients for each output) and $\rvert_{a=g(x)}$ indicates that we should evaluate the value $a$ in $f(a)$ as the result of $g(x)$.

-The multivariable chain rule is useful for the same reason as the single-variable chain rule: it allows you to leverage your knowledge of the gradients of simple functions to compute the gradient of a complex function.
+The multivariable chain rule is useful for the same reason the single-variable chain rule is: it allows you to leverage your knowledge of the gradients of simple functions to compute the gradient of a complex function.

 ### Applying the chain rule